-The percentage of the payment period or period of enrollment completed is the total number of calendar days in the payment period or period of enrollment in which the assistance is awarded divided into the number of calendar days completed in that period as of the day the student withdrew.
+The percentage of the payment period completed is the total number of calendar days in the payment period in which the assistance is awarded divided into the number of calendar days completed in that period as of the day the student withdrew.

-Scheduled breaks of at least five consecutive days are excluded from the total number of calendar days in a payment period or period of enrollment (denominator) and the number of calendar days completed in that period (numerator).
-Days in which a student was on an approved leave of absence are also not included in the calendar days for the payment period or period of enrollment.
+Scheduled breaks of at least five consecutive days are excluded from the total number of calendar days in a payment period (denominator) and the number of calendar days completed in that period (numerator).
+Days in which a student was on an approved leave of absence are also not included in the calendar days for the payment period.
 The day the student withdrew is counted as a completed day.